roman-corgi/emccd_detect/README.md

 ## Getting Started - Python
 ### Installing

-This package requires Python 3.7.
+This package requires Python 3.5 or higher.
 To install emccd\_detect, navigate to the root emccd\_detect directory where setup.py is located.
 (If you are using conda, activate the environment where you would like it installed).
 Then use

 	pip install .